symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 .. note::

-   Although routes in this case can be of any document class, only objects which extend the `Symfony\Component\Routing\Route` object will be considered when matching a URL.
+    Although routes in this case can be of any document class, only objects which extend the :class:`Symfony\\Component\\Routing\\Route` object will be considered when matching a URL.

     The default behavior is to use Generic documents when generating a content path, and these documents will result in a 404 when accessed directly.

 Internally each route stack is built up by a *builder unit*.
 Builder units contain one *path provider* class and two actions classes one action to take if the provided